Before you deploy a service to Cloud Run, you can develop it locally using a Cloud Run emulator.

 - Open Service URL: Open the application service URL of a specific service in a web browser

-Turn on/off watch mode: Toggle watch mode for the current session (not available for debug sessions).
+Turn on/off watch mode: Toggle watch mode for the current session.
 By default, Cloud Code continuously watches the file system for changes to your files, such as Kubernetes config or code, rebuilds the container(s), and redeploys the application to the cluster so that your edits are reflected in near real time.

 To stop your deployment, you can click the Stop button in the action bar for your current deployment.